What do you think about those success stories where one guy goes from “rags to riches”? I hate them.

 We’ve all heard the phrase: “Would you like fries with that?”

 This is a perfect example of the commitment that sold millions of more fries each year.
-Why does this work?
+Why does this work for the fires business?

 On my website, instead of asking people to inquire about my services, I ask them to request a free consultation.
 Why this works better?